 FREE THROW SITUATIONS

-- On and after the 7th team foul, shoot one free throw.
+a) On and after the 5th team foul, shoot one free throw.

-- If a foul is committed during the act of shooting and the shot is made:i.
-The scoring team is awarded the point(s) and no free throws will be taken unless they are in the bonus.
+a) The scoring team is awarded the point(s) and no free throws taken unless they are in the bonus.

-- If a free throw is missed:i.
-The ball must be taken back behind the two point line by the rebounding team.
-(Two feet behind the line.)
+a) The ball must be taken back behind the two point line by the rebounding team.
+(Two feet behind line.)

-- 1 point for every basket scored inside the p2 point line.
+1. 1 point for every basket scored inside the 2 point line.

-- 1 point scored for each free throw made.
+3. 1 point scored for each free throw made.!

 IN THE EVENT OF IMPROPER CONDUCT BY PLAYERS OR SPECTATORS